DDFar/minds-machines-sf/How To Setup Your Predix Space.md

 Your team space name is: team# (# is your team number).

-In order to help you to quickly start the challenge, we've created a script service to deploy your services for you
+In order to help you to quickly start the challenge, we've created a script to deploy your services for you.

+## Getting Started

 ## Apps